- CRM/SFA/MA

 Manage the budget and performance of the sales department.

 In managing a sales department, tracking budgets and performance is essential.
-Budget and performance management is the process of using input data to grasp sales forecasts, actual sales, and goal achievement rates in numerical terms.
+Budget and performance management is the process of using entered data to grasp sales forecasts, actual sales, and goal achievement rates in numerical terms.
 Furthermore, by analyzing generated reports, you can contribute to the improvement of the entire sales department.
-This process enables strategic decision-making and provides guidance for achieving organizational goals.
+This process enables strategic decision-making and provides guidance toward achieving organizational goals.

 Supports the daily tasks of sales representatives, such as entering customer data and negotiation records, managing schedules, and submitting daily reports.
 It also allows for the management of activities such as the number of appointments, visits, negotiations, and closing rates of sales representatives.